invenia/blog/_posts/JuliaLangFeatures.md

 ### Answer: Traits

- - Traits let you mark types as having particular properties.
- - In julia, in particular, you can dispatch on these traits.
- - Often, they will compile out of existence (due to static dispatch, during specialization.).
+Traits allow for marking types as having particular properties.
+In julia, in particular, dispatch works on these traits.
+Often they will compile out of existence (due to static dispatch, during specialization.).

 ⚠️ Do note that at some point you have to document what properties a trait requires
 (e.g. what methods must be implemented).